 It's a misconception that all flannel shirts must be plaid.
 In fact, not only do solid-colored flannel shirts exist, but they will also be the more formal of your options.
 By contrast, flannel shirts featuring plaid patterns fall on the more casual end of the spectrum, but just how far they dip into casual territory depends on the plaid itself.

-Plaids that feature a white or cream among their color have a less casual appearance, and are sometimes even referred to as "dress plaids" for that reason.
+Plaids that feature a white or cream among their color have a less casual appearance and are sometimes even referred to as "dress plaids" for that reason.
 Plaids that feature darker colors and a larger scale of pattern are pushed into a more casual zone (if you want to picture the most casual of plaids, imagine the classic buffalo plaid).

 Of course, flannel shirts don't exist in a vacuum.
-Even if you opt for a flannel shirt in a dress plaid, you won't find yourself in business casual-mode if you wear it with light-washed denim.
+Even if you opt for a flannel shirt in a dress plaid, you won't find yourself in business casual mode if you wear it with light-washed denim.

-Because wearing a flannel shirt places you in more casual territory from the very beginning, consider incorporating more formal clothes into the rest of the outfit to make up the difference.
+Because wearing a flannel shirt places you in the more casual territory from the very beginning, consider incorporating more formal clothes into the rest of the outfit to make up the difference.
 For instance, pair that previously mentioned dress plaid with a pencil skirt or a pair of wide-legged slacks, and any questions about whether your flannel shirt dips too closely into the casual side of things should fall away.

 Perhaps the very first question you should ask yourself before deciding to wear a flannel shirt to the workplace is what your working day has in store.
-The best days to experiment with the dress code will are the days you can count on being routine.
+The best days to experiment with the dress code are the days you can count on being routine.
 But if the day happens to have a special occasion, an important meeting, or outside guests, you may want to save your flannel for another day.